ApurvBhusari/search_engine_data_collection/README.md

-# This entire project is based on Microservice architecture (PolyRepo)
 # Embedding based Image Search Engine DataCollection
 This Repository contains code for data collection which is required to train Embedding Based Image Search Engine.